Ever notice those black and white, speckled little moths fluttering around your guava tree? Chances are, you have guava moths.

 You can make simple homemade guava moth traps using everyday items.

-Fill a plastic jug with a mixture of five cups of water, half a cup of molasses, and one cup of vinegar to attract and drown the moths.
+Fill a plastic jug with a mixture of 5 cups of water, 1/2 cup of molasses, and 1 cup of vinegar to attract and drown the moths.

-Next, cut out a large enough hole just below the shoulder of the jug.
+Next, cut a large enough hole just below the jug’s shoulder.
 Now hang it in trees to attract and trap the critters.

 You can also make a DIY solar light trap by placing the light over a milk jug.

 Next, pour a liquid solution into the jug.
-For the recipe, combine a liter of water, half a cup of sugar, and one teaspoon of vanilla in the jug.
+For the recipe, combine 1 liter of water, 1/2 cup of sugar, and 1 teaspoon of vanilla in the jug.
 The light will attract the moths, after which the solution will kill them.

 For a more high-tech option, purchase pheromone traps.
 These contain scents that mimic the pheromones female moths release to attract males for mating.
 The males enter but then get trapped.